IrfanGhuori/secure-connector/README.md

  ## Secure Session Package
-If you're on shared host and use sessions for storing sensitive data, it's a good idea to store session files in your custom location and encrypt them.
+If you're on a shared host and use sessions for storing sensitive data, it's a good idea to store session files in your custom location and encrypt them.

 ### Installation